01-edu/public/subjects/lalgebra_vector/README.md

 ### Instructions

-A vector in linear algebra is define as "anything that can be added and that can be multiplied by a scalar"
+A vector in linear algebra is defined as "anything that can be added and that can be multiplied by a scalar"

 And the associated function dot that calculates the dot product between two vectors